Already have lawsuit funding with another company?

 A buyout may be possible if:

-- your case still has enough value
+- your case still has enough value to support it

 - your current payoff can be covered